ROCm/rocSOLVER/docs/source/userguide_install.rst

     ./install.sh -d

-With the -d flag, the installer will first install all the external dependencies required by rocSOLVER library in
+With the -d flag, the installer will first install all the external dependencies required by rocSOLVER library in ``rocSOLVER/build/deps/install``.
+This flag only needs to be used once for a given build directory.
+It is not necessary to rebuild the dependencies for subsequent invocations of install.sh.
-``/usr/local``.
-This flag only needs to be used once.
-For subsequent invocations of install.sh it is not necessary to rebuild the dependencies.

 .. code-block:: bash